Ethiopia–Russia relations: Early Soviet relations

-The Soviet Union was one of only five nations which refused to acknowledge Italy's occupation of Ethiopia.
-Official diplomatic relations between the two countries were established on 21 April 1943 during World War II.
+officially supported, but the USSR was one of only five nations which never acknowledged Italy's occupation of Ethiopia.
+Official diplomatic relations between the USSR and Ethiopia were established on 21 April 1943 during World War II.

 1974 revolution

 Ethiopia established friendly relations with the Soviet Union following a 1974 uprising that forced the long serving Emperor Haile Selassie to cede power to a military council called the Derg ("Committee" in Ge'ez).
 Despite the implementation of a series of radical socio-economic reforms, Moscow was slow to embrace the new regime for several reasons.
 First, the Derg continued the old regime's policy of buying arms from the United States.
 Second, the Soviet Union was reluctant to jeopardize its growing relationship with Somalia, Ethiopia's traditional enemy.
 Third, a significant segment of the Soviet leadership was skeptical of the revolutionary credentials of the Derg, as Moscow perceived a significant number of its members to be pro-Western.

 Soviet backing for the Derg increased as Major Mengistu Haile Mariam emerged as its most powerful member.
 In 1975, the first group of officers from the regime traveled to the Soviet Union for ideological training, including Lt.
 Colonel Fikre-Selassie Wogderess, who would later become Mengistu's second in command.
 Soviet media ran positive portrayals of the Derg and of Mengistu in particular.
 After the execution of Mengistu's rival, Major Sisal Habte, Soviet support for the regime grew substantially, beginning with a secret $100 million arms deal in December 1976.
 In May 1977, Mengistu traveled to Moscow to sign a "Declaration on the Principles of Friendly Relations and Cooperation" and to conclude a second arms deal worth about $385 million.